lintool/c-bfscan/README.md

 	$ sh target/appassembler/bin/GenerateStatistics -collection {collectionPath} -index {indexPath} -output {dataPath}
 	```

-5. To format the efficiency topics (here we provide an efficiency file in /data/ folder) to TREC query format and get the top N topics:
+	If you would like to generate document pool using C, run the following:

     ```
+    $ gcc -w GenerateStats.c -o GenerateStats
+    $ ./GenerateStats {collectionPath} {dataPath}
+    ```

+5. To format the efficiency topics (here we provide an efficiency file in /data/ folder) to TREC query format and get the top N topics, here lasttweetid indicates the last tweet id in the collection (Tweets2011: 35125724180516864, Tweets2013:318513034073100288) if you desire a bfs over the entire collection:

+	```
-	$ sh target/appassembler/bin/FormatQuery -input ../data/05.efficiency_topics -top {N} -output {queryPath}
+	$ sh target/appassembler/bin/FormatQuery -input ../data/05.efficiency_topics -top {N} -lasttweetid {lastTweetId} -output {queryPath}
 	```
 6. Convert TREC query to the query that can be fed to c-bfscan, note that outputFile is the new format of the query and needs to be a .h file: